Ewha-AI/MOCDT/README.md

 ```

 ### Step 2.
 Latent Space Patient Similarity Network
-To get fused Patient Similarity Graph, you can run the following command:
+To get a fused patient similarity graph, you can run the following command:
 ```
 ./run_snf_LATENT.sh
 ```